AP sources: MLB offers 76-game season, up to 75% of salaries

 “While we are prepared to continue discussion past Wednesday on a season with fewer than 76 games, we simply do not have enough days to schedule a season of that length unless an agreement is reached in the next 48 hours,” he added.

+While there is no chance players would accept this proposal as is, the offer dropped the sliding scale teams embraced last month that would have left stars with just a fraction of their expected pay.
+The latest proposal figures to spark more talks that could lead to opening day at some point in the first half of July.

+Players agreed March 26 for prorated salaries that depend on games played, part of a deal for a guarantee of service time if the season was scrapped.

-MLB says it can't afford to play in ballparks without fans and on May 26 proposed an 82-game schedule and a sliding scale of pay cuts that would cause the biggest stars to lose a larger percentage of their salaries.
+MLB says it can't afford to play in ballparks without fans and on May 26 proposed an 82-game schedule.
 The union countered with a 114-game schedule at prorated pay that would extend the regular season by a month through October.

 MLB is worried a second wave of the virus would endanger the postseason — when MLB receives $787 million in broadcast revenue.